 Whenever you encounter unfamiliar bumps on your skin, it can be stressful.
-You might ask yourself: Are the bumps dangerous?
+You might ask yourself questions such as: “Are the bumps dangerous?
 Will they go away?
-What caused these bumps to begin with?
+What caused these bumps to begin with?”

 This condition is characterized by small red or brown bumps that develop on the backs of your upper arms.
 They may also occur on the backs of your thighs and the buttocks.

 Like acne, the bumps develop when dead skin cells get trapped in your pores.
 Some, but not all, of the bumps may have pimple-like heads.
 However, most keratosis pilaris bumps on the arms are small and flat.

 What makes keratosis pilaris difficult to prevent entirely is the fact that it can be hereditary.

-But since the bumps are linked to dead skin cell buildup, you can help treat them and prevent others from forming with regular exfoliation.
+However, since the bumps are linked to the buildup of dead skin cells, you can help treat them and prevent others from forming with regular exfoliation.
 Dermabrasion and chemical peels from a dermatologist can also help in more severe cases.

-Aside from your genes, you may be at risk for keratosis pilaris bumps if you have one or more of the following:
+Genetics aside, you may be at risk for keratosis pilaris bumps if you have one or more of the following:

 - dry skin

-- dead skin cell buildup (ichthyosis)
+- ichthyosis vulgaris, or dead skin cell buildup

 - allergies and hay fever